-- to monitor the performance of the CEO, the members of the ExCom, SLT and key officers of the Company, zones and business units and evaluate results vs. stated targets; - to ensure that all relevant information on compensation at all levels of the Company will be made available to the Board;

-- to evaluate and benchmark compensation in the different functions, zones and business units.
-This exercise should be done internally and against other similar corporations using amongst others the Hay methodology; - to submit for approval to the Board the Company's overall remuneration policies for non-executive directors and management, including variable remuneration and long-term incentives, whether or not stock-related, as well as, where appropriate, on the relevant proposals to be submitted to the Shareholders Meeting; - to submit for approval to the Board the individual remuneration packages of nonexecutive directors, the CEO, ExCom and the SLT (upon the recommendation of the CEO), including but not limited to salary, variable remuneration and long-term incentives, as well as any arrangements relating to severance payable upon termination of the CEO and of the members of the ExCom and of the SLT(upon the recommendation of the CEO); and - to prepare and submit for approval to the Board the annual remuneration report, to be included in the annual report and submitted for approval to the ordinary Shareholders Meeting.
+- to monitor the performance of the CEO, the members of the ExCom, SLT and key officers of the Company, zones and business units and evaluate results vs. stated targets; - to ensure that all relevant information on compensation at all levels of the Company will be made available to the Board; - to evaluate and benchmark compensation in the different functions, zones and business units.
+This exercise should be done internally and against other similar corporations using amongst others the Hay methodology; - to submit for approval to the Board the Company's overall remuneration policies for nonexecutive directors and management, including variable remuneration and long-term incentives, whether or not stock-related, and target setting, to be submitted, where required, for approval to the Shareholders Meeting; - to submit for approval to the Board the individual remuneration packages of non-executive directors, the CEO, ExCom and the SLT (upon the recommendation of the CEO), including but not limited to salary, variable remuneration and long-term incentives and targets, as well as any arrangements relating to severance payable upon termination of the CEO and of the members of the ExCom and of the SLT (upon the recommendation of the CEO); and - to prepare and submit for approval to the Board the annual remuneration report, to be included in the annual report and submitted for approval to the ordinary Shareholders Meeting.